ElouanPetereau/valide/OVERVIEW.md

   Use this form for a range that the range syntax cannot spell, such as an excluded lower bound.
   The generated check resolves `Bound` in the module of the validated type, which must import it.
 - `#[validate(finite)]` accepts a floating point value that is neither infinite nor a not a number value.
-The marker is meant for `f32` and `f64`, because the generated check calls the inherent `is_finite` method of the field type.
+The marker is meant for `f32` and `f64`.
+The generated check calls the `is_finite` method of the field type, which a trait bound can provide for a generic field.
 - `#[validate(nested)]` delegates the validation to the type of the field, which must implement `Validate`.
 The draft of the type holds the draft of the field.
 - `#[validate(skip)]` excludes the field from every field validation, so the field gets no